Longshan – Temple Taipei: A Spiritual and Architectural Gem

-Is the Longshan Temple Worth Visiting?
+Is Taipei's Longshan Temple Worth a Visit?

 How to Visit the Longshan Temple - Table of Contents